Revenue recognition journal entries under ASC 606

 - Recognize revenue as obligations are satisfied: Reduce deferred revenue and record earned revenue when goods or services are delivered, either at a point in time or over time

-Common journal entries for revenue recognition
+Common revenue recognition journal entries

-Recording deferred revenue for upfront payments
+Recording deferred revenue for up-front payments

-When a customer pays upfront, record the cash received as a debit to cash and a credit to deferred revenue.
+When a customer pays up front, record the cash received as a debit to cash and a credit to deferred revenue.
 For example, in a SaaS subscription model, a customer paying $1,200 for an annual subscription would book the full amount as deferred revenue at the time of payment.

 Each month, reduce deferred revenue by $100 and recognize $100 as revenue.